 Sosua, Dominican Republic

-A small beach town facing the Atlantic Ocean, Sosua is considered the jewel of Puerto Plata in terms of scenery, historical richness and attractions.
+Sosua, Dominican Republic is a small beach town facing the Atlantic Ocean, considered the jewel of Puerto Plata in terms of scenery, historical richness and attractions.

 The history of Sosua started before the arrival of its first settlers, when it was just a banana plantation with a shipping port that was later closed in the late 1930s.
 During the height of the Nazi regime, an important Jewish association from the United Stated called DORSA put together a plan to host jewish people in various countries, being the DR the only one to open their doors; the island was still under the rule of a dictator named Trujillo ( see the Sosua history here ).
 It is believed that the first arrivals were in 1940, although some historians place it on late 1939.

 After the usual hardships associated with relocation, the community created successful farming and dairy operations, a school, a synagogue, public works, shops and even their own local cinema.
 As World War II ended, many jews left to the USA while others stayed.
 Today, the very first generation of Jewish settlers have died, the very last two being Luis Hess and more recently, Herman Strauss.